 Digital Object Identifier (DOI)

 The support of National Science Foundation NSF Grant #1809876, of University of Kentucky, the L. Stanley Pigman endowment, and of ANSYS Inc. is gratefully acknowledged.

-Taran, Narges; Ionel, Dan M.; Rallabandi, Vandana; Heins, Greg; and Patterson, Dean, "An Overview of Methods and a New 3D FEA and Analytical Hybrid Technique for Calculating AC Winding Losses in PM Machines" (2021).
+Taran, Narges; Ionel, Dan M.; Rallabandi, Vandana; Heins, Greg; and Patterson, Dean, "An Overview of Methods and a New Three-Dimensional FEA and Analytical Hybrid Technique for Calculating AC Winding Losses in PM Machines" (2020).
 Power and Energy Institute of Kentucky Faculty Publications.
 57.

 Published in IEEE Transactions on Industry Applications, v.
 57, issue: 1.

 © 2021 IEEE Copyright Notice.
 “Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.”

 The document available for download is the authors’ manuscript accepted for publication.
 The final published version is copyrighted by IEEE and available as: N. Taran, D. M. Ionel, V. Rallabandi, G. Heins, and D. Patterson, “An Overview of Methods and a New 3D FEA and Analytical Hybrid Technique for Calculating AC Winding Losses in PM Machines,” IEEE Transactions on Industry Applications, doi: 10.1109/TIA.2020.3034558, pp. 352-362.